Skip to content

 # Strict mode for code review

-lien complexity --threshold 5 --fail-on warning
+lien complexity --fail-on warning

 # JSON output for CI